-Have you heard someone mentioning a special Ceremonial Blade Used in Wicca Religion but you haven’t got a clue what this means?
-In this article, I’ll show you what an Athame is, how to use it, and more.
+Have you heard someone mentioning athame, but you haven’t got a clue what this means?
+In this article, I’ll show you what it is, how to use it, and more.

 The handle is usually black, as black is the absence of color and can absorb negative energies and dissolve them.
 It is (and was) one of the most used witchcraft tools ever.

 “Athame” is one of the words whose precise etymology is unknown.